 When a concentration is subject to review in multiple jurisdictions, if the concerns identified by the different regional or local competition authorities are similar, remedies that are global in nature should be suitable to address concerns identified in any jurisdiction.
 This may involve divesting assets that are geographically spread across borders in an integrated way.
 The European Commission recently collaborated closely with the DOJ and the Canadian Bureau in UTC/Raytheon, a transaction involving two global manufacturers of military equipment and systems.
 The Commission ultimately approved the acquisition of Raytheon by United Technologies Corporation, subject to the divestment of military businesses in the United States but the merger control proceedings before the DOJ are still ongoing.
 This leaves open the question of whether the remedies offered as part of the EU clearance will remove the US regulator’s concerns.

 1 Francisco Enrique González-Díaz and Daniel P Culley are partners and Julia Blanco is an associate at Cleary Gottlieb Steen & Hamilton LLP.
-The authors would like to thank Niklas Maydell and Katia Colitti for their contributions, Richard Huber and Myrane Malanda for their assistance in preparing this chapter, and Virginia Romero Algarra for her assistance in preparing an earlier version.
+The authors would like to thank Niklas Maydell and Katia Colitti for their contributions, and Richard Huber, Myrane Malanda and Virgina Romero Algarra for their assistance in preparing earlier versions of this chapter.

 2 Commission notice on remedies acceptable under Council Regulation (EC) No. 139/2004 and under Commission Regulation (EC) No. 802/2004, Paragraph 15.

-3 Antitrust Division Policy Guide to Merger Remedies of the US Department of Justice, June 2011.
+3 Antitrust Division Policy Merger Remedies Manual of the US Department of Justice, September 2020 [Merger Remedies Manual].

 4 Abbott Laboratories/St Jude Medical (COMP/M.8060) Commission Decision of 23 November 2016.